Jbleezy/BO1-Reimagined/README.md

 * Check if zombies are bleeding out on any maps while doing normal strats (add print statement to zombie failsafe death)
 * Test if players are able to grief teammates (need 3-4 players)
 * Test if zombies are attracted towards players on Verruckt on other side when power door is closed (need 3-4 players)
-* Grief: make sure explosive weapon damage from enemies still works properly with change to explosive damage means of death

 ## BUGS THAT ARE STAYING (IT'S A FEATURE, NOT A BUG)
 * Insta kill rounds